MicrosoftDocs/query-docs/query-languages/dax/dax-copilot.md

 ---
-title: "Write DAX with Copilot | Microsoft Docs"
+title: "Write DAX queries with Copilot | Microsoft Docs"
-description: Use Copilot to create a DAX query.
+description: Use Copilot to create a DAX queries query.
 Type what you're looking for in a DAX query, and Copilot can create it. ms.service: powerbi ms.date: 02/28/2024 ms.reviewer: